Notifications

 • supports provided to caregivers

-Foster caregivers continue their training by completing a variety of courses on important topics.
-They receive in-depth information on trauma, loss, grief, child development and the unique identity and cultural connection needs of Indigenous children.
+Once approved, caregivers continue to learn more about their role and develop caregiver competencies through in-service training.
+They begin this journey by developing a learning plan with their support worker and working through a variety of courses on important topics, such as trauma, loss, grief, child development, and the unique identity and cultural connection needs of Indigenous children.

-As a caregiver, you’ll have ongoing contact and visits from your foster or kinship care support worker and the child’s caseworker to ensure the needs of the child and the caregiver are both being met.
-This support includes access to respite care, further training, mentorship or in-home services.
+As a caregiver, you will have ongoing contact and visits from your caregiver support worker and the child’s caseworker to ensure the needs of the child and the caregiver are both being met.
+This support includes access to relief/respite care, further training, mentorship, or in-home services.

-Children’s Services offices or Delegated First Nation Agencies may have their own foster care newsletters, conferences, websites and support groups.
-Make sure to connect with your foster or kinship care support worker to ensure you’re getting local information and support.
+Children and Family Services offices or Delegated First Nation Agencies may have their own foster care newsletters, conferences, websites and support groups.
+Make sure to connect with your caregiver support worker to ensure you are getting local information and support.

-The AFKA is a not-for-profit association that supports foster, kinship and adoptive families and acts as a liaison between foster families and Children’s Services.
-The association negotiates on behalf of caregivers for compensation and other supports.
+The AFKA is a not-for-profit association that supports foster and kinship caregivers and acts as a liaison between foster and kinship caregivers and Children and Family Services.
+The association advocates on behalf of caregivers for supports.

 Other services include: